 - Accessibility: How can I ensure that my teaching is accessible to all of my students?

 - Inclusivity: How can I be more inclusive in my teaching?
 What do I need to consider and address?

 - Learner Autonomy and Agency: How can I foster student engagement and autonomy?
 What does learner autonomy mean in a language learning environment?

 Thursday, November 5: Willkommen, Bienvenido, Bienvenue, You Are Welcome Here.
 How Do Foreign Language Teachers Make Sense of LGBTQ Identities and Queer-Inclusive Practices in Their Classrooms.
-William Coghill-Behrends, University of Iowa; Register HERE
+William Coghill-Behrends, University of Iowa; Session recording HERE

 Monday, October 26: Asked and Answered?: Rethinking Class Questions…and Other Examples of Asynchronous Instructional Design as Social Justice in a (Post-) Covid World.
-Jennifer Gipson, University of Wisconsin-Madison; Session recording will be available soon
+Jennifer Gipson, University of Wisconsin-Madison; Session recording HERE

 Thursday, October 22: Technological Phonocentrism: Teaching Strategies for Signed Languages.
-Rebecca Clark and Jannelle Legg, University of Iowa; Session recording will be available soon
+Rebecca Clark and Jannelle Legg, University of Iowa; Session recording HERE